MikeTaylor/firefly/doc/installing-an-app.md

 2. The platform's Stripes `package.json` needs to be updated by adding the new module.
 This needs information that can be taken from the NPM package's own `package.json`.
 (This is easy to do with `yarn add` but it may be harder to remove packages in this way.
 Alternatively, we could completely rebuild the platform's package file from scratch every time we make a change.)

-3. The newly generate package must have its dependencies downloaded and resolved by `yarn install`, so that they are ready to incorporate into new bundles.
+3. The newly generated package must have its dependencies downloaded and resolved by `yarn install`, so that they are ready to incorporate into new bundles.

 Note that we do not rebuild the Stripes bundle as part of this process: that is the job of the various tenant administrators.